labmlai/labml/readme.rst

 We introduced configurations module to lab recently.
 Configurations let you set hyper-parameters and other reusable modules.
-Using this, we were able to reuse a lot of code in internal machine learning projects.
+Using this API, we were able to reuse a lot of code in internal machine learning projects.

-Configurations module help keep away from a range of common bad practices.
+Configurations module helps to stay away from a range of common bad practices.
 `For example, passing around a large monolithic configuration object, and having a big class that does everything <https://www.reddit.com/r/MachineLearning/comments/g1vku4/d_antipatterns_in_open_sourced_ml_research_code/>`_.

 We have released some common configurable components such as ``TrainingLoop`` and ``Datasets``.